tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 # Introduction

 This is a real analysis exercise on the Newest Social Media Dataset in Pixstory platform.
-Our group added 7 types of features to this dataset: sports events, festival lists, hate tags, sarcasm flags, country boundaries, billboard top songs, and movie ranks.
+Our group, `team 6`,  added 7 types of features to this dataset: sports events, festival lists, hate tags, sarcasm flags, country boundaries, billboard top songs, and movie ranks.
 We use Tika conduct the similarity analyses and visualize the results.

 # Installation
 Please use requirements.txt to install and import required packages.